Acela: Impact of the Acela

 By 2005, Amtrak's share of the common-carrier market between New York and Boston had reached 40%, from 18% pre-Acela.
 With the increasing popularity of the faster, modern Acela Express, Metroliner service was phased out in late 2006.
 To meet the demand, more Acela services were added in September 2005.
 By August 2008 crowding had become noticeable.

 By 2011, the Acela fleet had reached half of its designed service life.
 Amtrak proposed several replacement options, including one as part of its A Vision for High-Speed Rail in the Northeast Corridor.
 In 2011, Amtrak announced that forty new Acela coaches would be ordered in 2012 to increase capacity on existing trainsets.
-The existing trains would have received two more coaches, lengthening the trainsets from a 1-6-1 configuration to 1-8-1 (power car — passenger cars — power car).
+The existing trains would have received two more coaches, lengthening the trainsets from a 1-6-1 configuration to 1-8-1 (power car—passenger cars—power car).
 The longer trainsets would have required the modifications of the Acela maintenance facilities in Boston, New York and Washington.
 The first of the stretched trainsets was to have entered service in fiscal year 2014.
 This plan was cancelled in 2012 in favor of replacing, rather than refurbishing, the Acela fleet.

 In January 2014, Amtrak issued a request for proposals on 28 or more new model Acela trainsets, in a combined order with the California High-Speed Rail Authority.
-These bids were due May 17, 2014.
 After discussions with manufacturers, Amtrak and the California High Speed Rail Authority concluded their needs were too disparate for common rolling stock and decided not to pursue the joint option.